Stomach Cancer – Essentials You Need To Know

 Gastric cancer always presents with black stools – this is because the blood gets oxidised during its trip from the stomach to the rectum.
 On the other hand, colorectal cancer can present with melena (black stool) but also with bright red blood.

 As for pain location, gastric cancer causes pain in the upper digestive system, whereas colorectal cancer pain is more likely to occur in the lower part of the abdomen.
+We have a separate guide to colorectal cancer in our blog.

 The staging of stomach cancer